abhinavmishra14/aws-s3-utils/README.md

-# amazon-aws-s3-utils
+# amazon-aws-utils
-Utility to work with Amazon S3.
-This utility has features to access S3 using IAM role.
+Utility to work with Amazon Services.
+I have added features to access S3 using IAM role as well as using access keys.

 ###Note: By default test cases will be skipped.